 Brendon O’Loughlin is a film director with many years of experience in the industry.
-We caught up with him in the last few days before he flew back home to live and work in Australia.
+Now based in his native Australia, Brendon was kind enough to spend some time with me to discuss filmmaking before he flew back to Oz, having lived in the UK for some time.

 FF: How did you come to be a director… Did you have any roles within the film industry that led to that position?

 B O’L: I always wanted to be a director, like most film students.
 I love story and the challenge of getting the concept of story across to an audience and allowing other people to engage with your world; it’s something that fascinates me.
 When I was 14 I read a book that I thought would make a great movie.
 So, from there, it’s been something I always wanted to do.
 I haven’t always directed… I’ve got through mass production roles including sound, production management, producing, camera department, editing, and being on set.
 I’ve directed some short films, educational and corporate videos, and then moving onto narrative film.

 FF: Do you think it’s harder to get into the film industry now than when you first started out?
 Or is it actually easier?

 B O’L: It depends on what you’re trying to get into.
 If you’re trying to get into feature films, it’s a lot harder.
 If you’re just happy to be on camera then, of course, social media and, in particular, YouTube and gaming platforms have opened up the whole industry.
 You can shoot it all yourself and it doesn’t have to look that good.
 If you can get a good following, then, you’re there… Anyone can do it and it’s democratised film making.
 You don’t need a big budget.
 All you need is a smartphone or similar gadget.